 Intercropping is the growing of two or more crops simultaneously on the same piece of land in a manner that will permit the interaction of component crops in a spatial and temporal context (Steiner, 1984).
 The most common goal of intercropping is to produce a greater yield on a piece of land by making use of resources that would otherwise be utilized by a single crop (Jarenyama et al., 2000).
 It also provides greater stability in the supply of food and eliminates the risk of crop failure under adverse weather conditions or when there are disease and insect infestations (Sullivan, 2010).
 Intercropping is an efficient soil conservation practice due to the increased ground cover that it provides as well as the exploitation of different soil layers due to the different depths of the root systems of the intercrop species (Jarenyama et al., 2000).
 Intercropping, through more effective use of water, nutrients and solar energy, can significantly enhance crop productivity compared with the growth of sole crops (Hussaini et al., 2001).

 Guvene and Yildrim (1999) have reported that intercropping is a safer and more stable system of agricultural production than sole cropping for small farmers, where capital is limited and labour is not available.
-Many studies have indicated that intercropping with different legumes is more productive and profitable than sole cropping because of the complementary effect of an intercrop (Odion and Idem 2005, Peter and Odion, 2008).
+Many studies have indicated that intercropping with different legumes is more productive and profitable than sole cropping because of the complementary effect of an intercrop (Odion and Idem, 2005; Peter and Odion, 2008).
 Intercropping suppresses weed growth by providing an early ground cover due to a high plant population or a fast growing component crop, for example soybean.
 In many intercropping systems, only one weeding is required to produce optimum yield instead of two or three in the sole crop (Moody, 1975).
 However, the limitations of intercropping include difficulty in harvesting and in the efficient use of improved implements.
 Furthermore, a higher amount of fertilizer and irrigation water cannot be utilized properly as the component crops vary in their response to these resources and poor yield can occur due to the incompatibility between the component crops (Anonymous, 2015).

 A maize-soybean intercrop is a popular cropping system adopted by farmers in Moro Local Government Area of Kwara State.
 However, there is a dearth of information on the right proportion of the component crops in the intercrop that will improve the productivity of maize and soybean and minimize weed infestation.
 This study therefore seeks to determine the best cropping pattern that will minimize weed infestation and raise the productivity of soybean and maize.
 The objectives of the project are to determine: